- Send notifications reminding you to join meetings and take notes

 Working with Outlook

-While Granola is optimized for Google Calendar, you can join this waiting list to be the first to hear about an Outlook integration - until then, Outlook users can use a workaround:
+While Granola is optimized for Google Calendar, you can join this waiting list to be the first to hear about an Outlook integration - until then, Outlook users can use a workaround:- Outlook integration steps:

 - Link your Outlook calendar to Google Calendar.